redox-os/book/src/porting-applications.md

 #### GitLab release commit hash

-Each GitLab release has a tag or commit hash, you will use it to pin the lastest stable version of the application to keep code stability.
+Each GitLab release has a tag or commit hash, you will use it to pin the latest stable version of the application to keep code stability.

 Example: